Table of Contents

 But why do we need a resistor?
 Can’t we just connect the 3.3 volt supply directly to the GPIO pin?

 The term short circuit, I’ve always thought, is a bit of a misnomer, because it isn’t always particularly short.

 It refers to a situation in which excessive current can flow because a very low resistance, typically just a conducting piece of wire, is accidentally connected between a point of high potential, such as the supply rail, and a point of much lower potential, like ground.

 If this is allowed to happen, damage can result to components in the circuit, and possibly to the whole assembly because of excessive current flow and the resulting generation of heat.

 Limiting Current Flow

-Refer to [the page about Ohm’s Law elsewhere on this site][ohms] for details of how this works.
+Refer to the blog post about Ohm’s Law elsewhere on this site for details of how this works.